 - A sample of your writing (see guidelines below), clearly marked to indicate the genre in which you are applying: Creative Nonfiction, Fiction, Poetry or Popular Fiction.
-Manuscripts will not be returned; do not send originals.
+Manuscript samples will not be returned; do not send originals.

 - Three letters of recommendation, including at least one from a published writer.
 Each letter must be accompanied by a recommendation form.
 Once completed, the online application form will automatically send each of three references you've listed a copy of the recommendation form along with instructions regarding how they can submit a letter on your behalf.

-- A 500-750 word statement discussing the work of at least three writers in the genre in which you are applying who have influenced your own writing.
+- A 500-750 word personal statement discussing the work of at least three writers who have influenced your own writing in the genre in which you are applying.
 This statement may involve close readings, critical analysis, and/or a more personal discussion of why and how you value these writers.
 Ideally, it should convey a sense of the literary heritage in which you situate your own work and of your skill as a reader.

 - Application fee of $65.00 paid online.